Supakornn/pruna/docs/user_manual/configure.rst

 .. tip::

-   The :doc:`Algorithm Overview </compression>` page provides a more detailed overview of each algorithm within the different groups.
-   As well as additional information on the hardware requirements, compatibility with other algorithms and required components for each algorithm.
+   The :doc:`Algorithm Overview </compression>` page provides a more detailed overview of each algorithm within the different groups, as well as additional information on the hardware requirements, compatibility with other algorithms, and required components for each algorithm.

 Configure Algorithm Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^